Billings CHAPTER COMMITTEES

 Marti was attracted to TTN as she makes plans to trade her frequent flyer status for new adventures that keep her closer to home.
 Connecting with new women in Billings, supporting and learning from other’s transitions was the perfect way to start this process.

-Evelyn Noennig - Chair
+Evelyn Noennig - Membership

 Evelyn Noennig has spent the past 19 years working at the Billings Gazette, the largest newspaper in her home state of Montana.
 Her position as executive assistant to the publisher and public relations manager has provided meaningful opportunities to engage with business, government agencies and nonprofit organizations throughout the state.
 Evelyn is currently completing her final year on the Library Foundation Board.
 Highlights from her 9 years include being president, co-chairing a successful ballot initiative campaign and serving on the team that raised $5 million in private contributions to supplement the $18 million bond for library construction.